SUI-Components/sui-theme/README.md

 Import `theme-basic` into your sui-component including the path in `index.scss`:

 ```
-@import '../node_modules/@schibstedspain/theme-sui/src/index';
+@import '../node_modules/@schibstedspain/theme-basic/src/index';
 ```

 If you want to customize your components, create your own theme and add it to yor component just __before__ the theme-basic import.
-And if your custom settings requires some functions (e.g.: `image-url`), import them before your settings.

 ```
-@import '../functions'; // optional
 @import '../custom-settings';
-@import '@schibstedspain/theme-sui/src/index';
+@import '~@schibstedspain/theme-basic/src/index';
 ```